lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part1.md

         echo "(_______)(_______)   \_/   \_______)(_)"
 ```

-We now need to create the manifest to describe our extension, specify its type (decorator) and the conditions to inject it.
+We now need to create the manifest to describe our extension, to specify its type (decorator) and the conditions to inject it.
 Several fields are mandatory:

-- **id**: An ID to name your decorator.
+- **id**: An ID to name your decorator
 - **type**: Specifies that this contribution is a pipeline decorator.
-Must be the string **ms.azure-pipelines.pipeline-decorator**.
+Must be the string **ms.azure-pipelines.pipeline-decorator**
 - **targets**: Decorators can run before your job/specified task, after, or both.
-See the table below for available options.
+See the table below for available options
-- **properties.template**: The YAML template which defines the steps for your pipeline decorator.
+- **properties.template**: The YAML template that defines the steps for your pipeline decorator.
 It is a relative path from the root of your extension folder.
 - **properties.targettask** (Optional): The target task ID used for ms.azure-pipelines-agent-job.pre-task-tasks or ms.azure-pipelines-agent-job.post-task-tasks targets.
 Must be GUID string like 89b8ac58-8cb7-4479-a362-1baaacc6c7ad

 The question we have to ask ourselves is "where do we want to inject our decorator"?
 At the beginning, at the end of the pipeline?
-In release pipeline or only during build pipeline?
+In a release pipeline or only during build pipeline?

 | Target | Description |
 |---|---|